-I left instructions for you to read this when you are fifteen, only if I did not come home.
+I left instructions for you to read this when you are fifteen, but only if I did not come home.

 I introduce myself as your real father though by now you may have another.
 If so, treat him well, and respect that he has taken you to his heart, I know your mother will have chosen him with care.

 When I left for the Front you were too small to know who I was, but I smelt your damp hair and let you squeeze my fingers.
 Your pink fist clenched tightly and I know you smiled at me.
 I rubbed my eyes on your cheek.
-All men believe they see themselves in their sons, their eyes and hair.
+All men believe they see themselves in their sons, in their eyes and hair.

-I never regret having created you, having held you and then I left, I know that you, my son will remember my name as I remember yours.
+I never regret having created you, having held you and then I left.
+I know that you, my son will remember my name as I remember yours.